Making medical decisions for someone you love living with dementia isn’t just hard—it’s overwhelming.

 YOU are left:

-Unsure what questions to ask or how to advocate for the care your loved one deserves.
+Unsure what to even ask during medical visits, or how to advocate for care that actually aligns with what your loved one would want.

 Hi there!